fiveai/SimBA-PCA/README.md

 where:
 - generate_adversaries produces a collection of samples;
 - dominant_directions assembles them into a data matrix and decomposes it, producing the basis; and
 - mufasa reads that basis and uses it in a SimBA-style attack.

-Outputs from Mufasa can be visualised using plot_results.py, and, optionally, plot_results.py &rarr; generate_results_summary.py (for combining multiple plots).

 For sample command-line calls which illustrate the entire sequence, please see the "On the importance of input-specific priors" reproduction section in the GFCS codebase, as detailed and linked above.
+That repo also contains utilities for plotting the results.

 ## Setup